 In the United States, urinary tract infections account for more than 7 million visits to medical offices and hospitals each year.

 Urinary tract infections are much more common in adults than in children, but about 1%-2% of children do get urinary tract infections.
-Urinary tract infections in children are more likely to be serious than those in adults and should not be ignored (especially in younger children).
+Urinary tract infections in children are more likely to be serious than those in adults (especially in younger children).

 Urinary tract infection is the most common urinary tract problem in children besides bedwetting.